CodeCyro/CodeCyro/README.md

 Finnish 16yr old self taught student

 Learning reverse engineering

+i like to use tools like ida, ghidra, x64dbg
+Themida, VMProtect

 ```

 Currently doing alot of project's with lua, cpp, Rust and Js.